Peter Courtney: Personal life and death

 Courtney taught speech at Western Oregon University, and served as an administrator at the Monmouth school.
-He married Margie (née Brenden) Courtney in 1976; they had three sons.
+He married Margie Brenden in 1976; they had three sons.

 He worked as a political commentator for KPTV television and KSLM (now KZGD, as of 2020) radio.
 Courtney appeared in the documentary film Running Forward: Conquering Oregon's Hood to Coast Relay, that was released in 2011.
 He served on several boards of directors, and was a member of the Oregon State Bar.

 In 2021, Courtney had one of his kidneys removed due to his ureteral cancer.
 He previously had colon cancer in the 1990s.
 In 2023, he was diagnosed with heart failure and in January 2024, had a heart valve replaced.

 Courtney died from complications of cancer in Salem, on July 16, 2024, at the age of 81.